When life falls on hard times, rather than withdrawing from your husband, be intentional about drawing close to him.

 Forgiveness is a key ingredient to a healthy relationship anyway–any relationship.
 But during especially challenging seasons, it may be necessary to forgive more often.
 Be prepared and willing in this because it is a healing balm for both spouses to forgive and be forgiven.
 When emotions and stress are running high, we become more vulnerable and sometimes less self-controlled.

 This isn’t just a magic list that will make your marriage all better.
-It has to be something you truly want to invest your heart into in order to keep your marriage strengthened.
+It has to be something you truly want to invest your heart into in order to keep your marriage strengthened, especially through those hard times.

 You know your marriage and your husband best.
 You know how it flows, you know how he ticks.
 Use these suggestions as a guide and mold them to how they will work best in your marriage.